 What is an Independent Spending Report

 The campaign finance law requires individuals, entities and businesses to file independent spending reports for certain expenditures.
-There are four types of independent spending reports:
+There are three types of independent spending reports:

 - Independent Expenditures: This report is e-filed when an individual, entity, business or political committee (other than an IEPAC) makes an expenditure to support or oppose a candidate, but without coordinating or consulting with the candidate or the candidate’s committee.